-During this past week, the Red Cross provided assistance to 7 individuals, including 6 adults and 1 child through supplying them with basic items to meet immediate needs after a fire, and additional support in the form of health and mental health services and one-on-one support as the families involved work through next steps after experiencing a home fire.
+American Red Cross volunteers responded to 4 home fires in Central Illinois in the past week and provided assistance to 7 individuals, through supplying them with basic items to meet immediate needs after a fire, and additional support in the form of health and mental health services and one-on-one support.
+Volunteers responded to fires in Bloomington, Champaign and Rantoul.

 If you or someone you know needs assistance after a home fire or local disaster, please call our dispatch line: (877) 597-0747.

 Home fires are the most frequent disaster and claim seven lives every day in the U.S. Working smoke alarms can cut the risk of death in a home fire by 50 percent.
 To help protect your household, test your smoke alarms each month and practice your escape plan until everyone can get out in less than two minutes.
 Visit redcross.org/fire for more information.

 The Red Cross is monitoring the situation closely and working with our partners to shelter and support people who could be impacted by this storm.
 In addition to our pre-positioned supplies, the Red Cross has disaster teams and more relief supplies on the way to the region to support people impacted by Ian.